Poincare/Pongos/README.md

 ================

 What is it?
--Pongos is a very hard version of Pong.
+* Pongos is a very hard version of Pong.
--I don't get very far with it.
+* I don't get very far with it
--If you're a developer, and you want to make it easier, fork it.
+* If you're a developer, and you want to make it easier, fork it
--Its written in C, with some OO (without OO syntax).
+* Its written in C, with some OO (without OO syntax).
--Its pretty well commented.
+* Its pretty well commented.

 How do I get it running?
 -You have to build it yourself.